 working out to failure and overtraining invites stagnated progress.

-In my opinion training to failure should only be practice sparingly,
+In my opinion, training to failure should only be practiced sparingly,

 if at all.